SixArm/unix-shell-script-kit/README.md

 ### Can't Create

-Can't Create: A user-specified output file cannot be created.
+A user-specified output (e.g. a file) cannot be created.

 ```sh
 EXIT_CANTCREATE=73